Wangxiaoyue-lab/OSCAR/README.md

 # OSCAR
-The data and script of OSCAR
+The data and script of OSCAR(Organoid-based Single-cell CRISPR screening Analyzed with Regulons)

 See related articles:
-In-organoid single-cell CRISPR screening reveals determinants of hepatocyte differentiation and maturation
+- In-organoid single-cell CRISPR screening reveals determinants of hepatocyte differentiation and maturation
+- ...

 If you have any question or advice, please contact us at this email address (wxy@ibms.pumc.edu.cn).